Shakil57375/Apollo-Level2-Web-Dev-B5-Assignment-1/Readme.md

-# TypeScript: Interfaces vs Types & Code Quality Benefits
+# TypeScript Insights

-## ❓ What are some differences between interfaces and types in TypeScript?
+## ❓ Question 1: What are some differences between interfaces and types in TypeScript?

+### ✅ Answer:
 In TypeScript, both `types` and `interfaces` are used to define the structure of an object, but they differ in their flexibility and use cases:

 - **Extending Structures**: